 But Why Israel…

-Many attribute its location as a crossroads between Africa (where most rough diamonds are mined) and Asia and Europe.
 Located in Ramat Gan, a Tel Aviv suburb directly adjacent to the central train station.
 The diamond district is comprised of four buildings (Shimshom, Maccabi, Noam, and the latest 32 story Diamond Tower) interconnected with elevated walkways.

 The Bursa as it is often referred to has an upbeat atmosphere and you can feel the electricity in the air.
 The buildings comprising the exchange contain over 1000 offices, restaurants, banks, and a post office.
 It is essentially a small city within the city.
 There are approximately 2800 members (aka. diamantaires) who engage in cutting, marketing, trading, as well as importing and exporting of diamonds and other precious stones.
 The Israel Diamond Exchange is unique as it is not only a distribution and global trading center, but also finest quality diamond cutting by the best diamond cutters in the world.